natir/blog/content/long-read-misassemblies/index.md

 ![relocation_length.svg](relocation_length.svg)

+In horizontal axis we have the log length of each point, in vertical axis we have the species, orange point for negative relocation, green point for positive relocation.

 This figure shows a swarm plot of log of length associate to recombination it's the size of the gap between mapping border the misassemblies. if the length is positive assembly mis a part of reference (green point), if the length is negative assembly duplicate a part of the reference (orange point), [source code](relocation_length.py), [data](relocation_length.csv) and raw data was avaible.

 For *H. sapiens* majority of relocation was positive and short (between 1000 and 5000 base), with some very large relocation.
 For *C. elegans* it's different, majority of relocation is negative and largest relocation was shortest than *H. sapiens*.
 For *D. melanogaster* the size of relocations was more spread the majority of relocation isn't the shortest this confirm by the appearance of the curve seen in the previous part when the extensize-min-size is increased, the number of relocations decreases less quickly than for the other datasets.